MichelBoucey/hs-static-bin/ReadMe.md

 [user@box hs-static-bin] $ make image
 ```

+_N.B._ :
+- `hs-static-bin` Docker images are tagged with the GHC version embedded, like `hs-static-bin:ghc-9.8.2`
-_N.B._ : 1°/ A single build is normally enough, until you have to change `GHC` or `Cabal` version, 2°/ You will never have to login into it.
+- A single build is normally enough, until you have to change `GHC` or `Cabal` version
+- You shouldn't have to login into `hs-static-bin` containers.

 ## 5. Launch the Haskell binary artifact build